joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 #endif /* _LWIP_APP_ETHERNET_IF_H_ */
 ```

-Next we gonna create the LWIP configuration file, for that you can copy the contents from ST [lwipopts.h](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Inc/LWIP/Target/lwipopts.h) to our `firmware/Core/Inc/LWIP/Target/lwipopts.h` file.
+Next, we will create the LWIP configuration file.
+To do this, copy the contents from the ST-provided [lwipopts.h](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Inc/LWIP/Target/lwipopts.h) into our `firmware/Core/Inc/LWIP/Target/lwipopts.h` file.

-With this we should have the LWIP stack ready to use, next step is creating the basic application that will start the LWIP stack and configure the interface.
+With this, the LWIP stack should be ready to use.
+The next step is to create the basic application that will initialize the LWIP stack and configure the interface.

-Next we gonna make the base application that will start the LWIP stack and configure the interface.
-It should be able to fetch a dynamic IP for us when the link is up and allow our main taks to use the network stack.
+Now, we will implement the base application responsible for starting the LWIP stack and configuring the interface.
+It should be capable of obtaining a dynamic IP address when the link is up and allow our main task to use the network stack.

 For this copy the [ethernet.h](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Inc/LWIP/App/ethernet.h) to `firmware/Core/Inc/LWIP/App/ethernet.h` and [ethernet.c](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Src/LWIP/App/ethernet.c) to `firmware/Core/Src/LWIP/App/ethernet.c`.